JohnMunsch/Root/README.md

 *This source code is current with the rc.4 release of Angular 2.*

+**For examples upgraded to Angular 2 final, please pull the branch named "final" on Github.
+There are notes in the README.md of that branch detailing a couple of examples which are not yet working with the final release.**

 Each video gets its own directory for source.
 In most of those directories there is a start directory, which contains the source as it was at the start of the video before I add to it or make changes,